The Top 5 Mental Health Benefits of Exercising Outdoors

 If you're one of the many people in the world for whom the thought of exercising brings about a huge mental groan, you might wonder how you can motivate yourself to get up and get moving.
 You might know you need to work out to stay healthy but not know how to motivate yourself.

-Fortunately, exercising outdoors has mental health benefits.
+Exercising outdoors has mental health benefits.
 If you start an exercise routine outdoors, you'll notice mental health advantages and might find yourself more excited to work out.
-As spring and summer arrive, this might be the perfect time to try an outdoor workout.

 Want to know the top 5 mental health benefits of working out outdoors?
 Keep reading to learn more!